CJay-Cipher/AI-ML-Learning-Path/Linear_Regression/README.md

    - Run `price_prediction.py` to launch the interactive house price prediction app.

 ## Note
-Please make sure you have the necessary data files and models in their respective directories before running the app.
+Please make sure you have the necessary data files, models, and required libraries installed before running the app.

 ---

-*Feel free to contribute, report issues, or suggest improvements for the House Price Prediction App in Lagos!*